 Clara Na

 Hello!
-I am a 2nd year PhD student at Carnegie Mellon University’s Language Technologies Institute, where I am advised by Emma Strubell and supported by an NSF Graduate Research Fellowship.
+I am a 3rd 4th year PhD student at Carnegie Mellon University’s Language Technologies Institute.
+I am fortunate to be advised by Emma Strubell and supported by an NSF Graduate Research Fellowship.
+In 2023, I spent a wonderful summer in Seattle as an intern on the AllenNLP team at AI2, working with Jesse Dodge and Pradeep Dasigi.

 Before coming to CMU, I earned a BA in Computer Science and Mathematics at the University of Virginia.
 I began my research journey at UVA looking for “subtractive” design in patents with Katelyn Stenger and Leidy Klotz.
 My NLP origin story involves my half-baked bilingualism, a data science internship at the Washington Post, and some generous mentorship from Yangfeng Ji.

-I am (very) broadly interested in language, information, and impacts and applications of language technologies.
+I study efficient methods and efficiency evaluation in NLP/ML.
+I am broadly interested in language, information, impacts and applications of language technologies, and the communities of people who build and use them.

 Misc: I was born and raised in northern Virginia (NoVA).
 My middle name is 선우 (Seon-Woo) – I am a second generation Korean American.
-I have a younger brother who is an undergrad here at CMU.
-In my spare time I like playing piano (especially with other people) and running.
+I have a younger brother who also went to CMU.
+In my spare time, I like playing piano (especially with other people), running, climbing, and reading.

 news

-Aug 2022 Received the Best Novel Work award at the LTI Student Research Symposium :)
+Aug 2023 We won a Best Paper award at the LTI Student Research Symposium!

 selected publications